Twice Baked Potatoes. Double Baked Potatoes. Whatever you call them, they’re one of my favorite comfort foods.

 My Dad used to make these for us and every time that I make them, I’m taken back.

 I love the simplicity and deliciousness of twice baked potatoes — crisp skins, fluffy, buttery, garlicky, cheesy topped potatoes that are taken to the next level by filling them with spicy sliced grilled sausage.

 These are so easy to make:

 Cook 6 potatoes, and slice them in half

 I get the best results when I stick my knife straight down into the center of the potato and then push down from there to cut it in half.

 Use a spoon to scoop out the insides of the potatoes — they don’t have to be perfect, but you do want to leave enough to create a good shell.

-Put the insides of the potatoes into a mixer with 3/4 C warm milk, 1 stick butter, 1 Tbsp garlic salt and pepper to taste.
-Whip them together until they’ve reached your desired texture — more milk for creamier and fluffier potatoes* Make sure that you stick a spoon into the bowl to taste the potatoes TASTE — not devour by the giant spoonful
+Put the insides of the potatoes into a mixer with 3/4 C warm milk, 1 stick butter, 2 tsp garlic salt and 1 tsp black pepper.
+Whip them together, don’t overmix the potatoes or they become gluey and starchy and nobody wants that!
+You can add more milk for creamier potatoes.
+Make sure that you stick a spoon into the bowl to taste the potatoes 😉 TASTE, do not devour by the giant spoonful 🙂

 Once the potatoes have reached the consistency that makes you want to dive into the bowl with your fingers a spoon, add in your chopped/sliced cooked sausage.

 I use 1 whole sausage link per 8 prepared potato halves